TonyEnglish/Work_Zone_Data_Collection_Toolset/README.md

 ## Usage

 This toolset utilizes a website for configuration file creation and visualization of work zones.
 This website is not currently hosted.
-If you would like to host your own WZDC tool website, please see the [V2X Azure Functions](https://github.com/TonyEnglish/V2X_AzureFunctions) repository for more information.
+If you would like to host your own WZDC tool website, please see the [V2X Website](https://github.com/TonyEnglish/V2X_Website) repository for more information.

 The WZDC tool is a python-based tool that utilizes a user interface.
 Steps for starting and running the tool are listed below and are described in further detail here: [POC Toolset User Guide](https://github.com/TonyEnglish/Work_Zone_Data_Collection_Toolset/blob/master/POC%20Toolset%20User%20Guide.pdf)